No results for ""

 The LaunchDarkly iOS SDK, version 4.0.0 and higher, is compatible with applications written in either Swift or Objective-C. The inline code samples include both languages.
 The SDK is written in Swift.

-After you complete the Getting started process, follow these instructions to start using the LaunchDarkly SDK in your application:
+After you complete the Get started process, follow these instructions to start using the LaunchDarkly SDK in your application:

 The first step is to install the LaunchDarkly SDK as a dependency in your application.